-The Shed Building Processes
+The Shed Building Process

-What is the process of building a shed in NZ?
+How is a shed built in NZ?

 The process of building a shed in New Zealand typically starts with design and pricing, followed by engineering and building consent.
 Once approved, the shed is manufactured while site preparation and foundations are completed.
 After delivery, construction begins, and once finished, the project is signed off with final inspections and compliance.
-Each step is important to ensure the building meets regulations and performs as expected.

 Step 1: Obtaining a Quote